Description using equilibrium temperature in the canonical ensemble within the framework of the Tsallis statistics employing the conventional expectation value: Introduction

 This paper is organized as follows.
-In sect.~\ref{sec:Tsallis-1:prob:eq-tempe}, we derive the probability represented by the equilibrium temperature in the Tsallis statistics with the conventional expectation value.
-In sect.~\ref{sec:HO}, we employ multiple harmonic oscillators.
+In Section~\ref{sec:Tsallis-1:prob:eq-tempe}, we derive the probability represented by the equilibrium temperature in the Tsallis statistics employing the conventional expectation value.
+In Section~\ref{sec:HO}, we employ multiple harmonic oscillators.
 We calculate the thermodynamic quantities and the probability distribution, expressing the probability distribution as a function of the energy.
-In sect.~\ref{sec:numerical_calc}, we calculate numerically the quantities and the distribution.
+In Section~\ref{sec:numerical_calc}, we calculate numerically the quantities and the distribution.
 The last section is assigned for discussion and conclusions.
-The derivation of the probability $p_i$ and the derivation of the density operator $\hrho$ in the Tsallis statistics with the conventional expectation value are given in \ref{appendix:derivations}.
+The derivation of the probability $p_i$ and the derivation of the density operator $\hrho$ in the Tsallis statistics employing the conventional expectation value are given in \ref{appendix:derivations}.